vzahorui/vzahorui.github.io/_posts/2021-03-22-hypothesis-test-parametric-statistics.md

 The number of degrees of freedom in this case is $(n_1 + n_2 - 2)$.

-In practice the variance of two populations is rarely equal, so Welch's $t$-test should be used by default as it is more robust.
+In practice the variance of two populations is rarely equal, so Welch's t-test should be used by default as it is more robust.
 At the same time, if the variance is equal the power of this test comes close to the power of the $t$-test based on the pooled standard deviation.
 <a href="#page-title" class="back-to-top">{{ site.data.ui-text[site.locale].back_to_top | default: 'Back to Top' }} &uarr;</a>

 <div id='mean_two_samples_paired'/>